 Speed is the Enemy of Cultural Travel

 When I set off on this four-month backpacking trip at the end of February, my cultural travel itinerary included Mexico, Belize, Guatemala, Peru and Ecuador.
-I envisioned ten weeks in Mexico, followed by whirlwind tours of the other four countries, including hiking the Machu Picchu Trail in Peru and the Galapagos Islands in Ecuador.
+I envisioned ten weeks in Mexico, followed by whirlwind tours of the other four countries, including hiking the Machu Picchu Trail in Peru and sailing to the Galapagos Islands in Ecuador.
 Some of you are looking at the calendar right now and noting that it is now nearly four months later and my blog posts are still all about Mexico.
 Yes, I am still in Mexico and will not make it out of the country on this trip.

 On my RTW (round-the-world) trip in 2007, I did 17 countries in six months.
 Although I’d previously traveled for a month each year, my RTW trip was my first foray into real long-term travel.
 I’d recently recovered from a serious illness that had filled me with fear of dying before I could visit all the places I’d longed to see, and I was determined to strike as many of the world’s travel wonders off my bucket list as possible.
 The trip was fascinating and exciting and educational, and exhausting.
 I well remember hitting the two month mark and wanting to pack up and go home.
 Fortunately, I took a couple of days of down time at that point and the urge to flee back home disappeared.